Thorpe, Surrey

 Thorpe has been a manor since at least 1066 and has had a Christian place of worship since at least the 7th century.
-It has never had a civil parish nor major industry and relies for much of its amenities on its two main adjoining towns.
+It has never had major industry and relies for much of its amenities on its two main adjoining towns.

 The River Bourne or Chertsey Bourne flows through its far south.
 In the south-east of the ward is Thorpe Park, one of England's largest amusement parks, alongside a separate watersports centre.
 Its second-tier local authority, Runnymede, is a largely suburban area.

 Geography

 Land use

 Thorpe is buffered by fields, lakes and woods to all sides (apart from its linear neighbourhood of Thorpe Green) leading to Virginia Water railway station.
 A very short frontage is provided in terms of borders, to the River Thames to the east, in favour of frontage of outskirts of the larger towns of Chertsey and Egham which border Thorpe to the south and north.
 Its former rural community partly remains following the construction of nearby motorways and gravel pit extraction.
 In particular buildings pre-dating 1850 form much of the core of the village centre which is a conservation area.
 Given the railway line and M25 in the far west of Thorpe, and the M3 to the south, much land use is designated road or buffer, and a considerable amount is taken up by one of the largest theme parks in England, Thorpe Park.
 A separate watersports centre and one of its five main lakes can be accessed from boat landing stages from the village centre directly.